gsmedley/PhoneGap-BluetoothMedicalDevices/README.md

 Fork of https://bitbucket.org/nexj/mobile-bluetooth-adapters

+# To Do

+- Test Android devices
+- Bring ios up to 3.0 plugin interface

 # Mobile Bluetooth Adapters

 This is a javascript interface built to give HTML5 mobile applciations the ability to interact with medical deivce peripherals.